 Faculty

-The Art of Improvisation workshop will be led by three members of Music for People’s faculty:
+The Art of Improvisation workshop will be led by four members of Music for People’s faculty:

-- Dr. David Rudge – violinist, conductor, SUNY faculty and instructor for SUNY Fredonia’s Improv Collective – will be providing his expertise in improvisation skills, improvising classical music and conducting improvisational music.
+- Dr. David Rudge – Director of MfP’s Musicianship Program, violinist, conductor, and former college faculty member – will be leading our Improv Collective concert, as well as providing his expertise in improvisation skills, improvising classical music and conducting improvisational music.

-- Dr. Irene Feher, voice teacher at Concordia University and facilitator of improvisation workshops, will offer sessions in singing and vocal expression.
+- Dr. Irene Feher – Voice teacher at Concordia University and facilitator of improvisation workshops, will help lead group sessions and also offer sessions in singing and vocal expression.

-Joining the staff will be award-winning, dancer/choreographer Terry Beck who has been involved with dance improvisation for over 25 years and currently teaches both Dance Improvisation and Movement for the Stage at SUNY Fredonia AND members from the Music for People training program to present in-depth explorations of MFP improvisation skills.
+Joining the staff will be members and graduates from the Music for People training program to present in-depth explorations of MFP improvisation skills.

 Register